plattdev/plattdev/README.md

 - ፨ DataViz
 - 🗺️ Maps

-I thrive on explaining complex ideas clearly through visual storytelling.
+I thrive on explaining complex ideas clearly through maps and visual storytelling.

 <!---
 plattdev/plattdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.